-(noun) An owlet is a young owl, typically a recently hatched bird that has not yet developed its full mature plumage and is still dependent on its parents for feeding, care, and security.
+An owlet is a young baby owl, typically a recently hatched bird that has not yet developed its full mature plumage and is still dependent on its parents for feeding, care, and security.
 Owlets do not usually leave the nest for long and cannot completely care for themselves, but as they get older they will explore near the nesting area and may even be found on the ground.

 When You Find a Baby Owl

-Mature parent owls can be highly protective of their offspring and have been known to viciously attack anything they perceive as a threat, including other birds, large mammals and even humans.
+Mature parent owls can be highly protective of their offspring and have been known to viciously attack anything they perceive as a threat, including other birds, large mammals, and even humans.
 Birders should always be cautious when watching owlets and keep their distance to avoid stressing the young birds or antagonizing their parents.
-If a young owl appears to be in distress or shows signs of injury, it is best to contact a licensed wildlife rehabilitator, bird rescue organization or other wildlife authorities for assistance to be sure the bird is safe and healthy.
-Birders should not try to capture or rescue a baby owl on their own, since improper handling could cause greater problems.
+If a young owl appears to be in distress or shows signs of injury, it is best to contact a licensed wildlife rehabilitator, bird rescue organization, or other wildlife authorities for assistance to be sure the bird is safe and healthy.
+Birders should not try to capture or rescue a baby owl on their own since improper handling could cause greater problems or additional harm.
 Furthermore, young owls may be inexperienced and immature, but their talons and bills are still sharp and powerful, and when stressed or frightened even young owls can cause severe injuries.

 Children and pets should also be kept away from baby owls to minimize stress and the risk of injuries to owls or observers.